 All these components should be stored in an airtight container overnight.
 I wouldn't really recommend cutting the fresh vegetables (tomatoes, cucumber etc) beforehand as they can dry out in the fridge overnight.

-Check out my other vegetable-packed recipes:
+Check out my other vegan lunch and dinner recipes

 - Vegan Pesto Pasta Salad